qmlbook/qmlbook/en/ch16/index.rst

 A plugin is a library with a defined interface, which is loaded on demand.
 This differs from a library as a library is linked and loaded on startup of the application.
 In the QML case the interface is called ``QQmlExtensionPlugin``.
 There are two methods interesting for us ``initializeEngine()`` and ``registerTypes()``.
 When the plugin is loaded first the ``initializeEngine()`` is called, which allows us to access the engine to expose plugin objects to the root context.
 In the majority you will only use the ``registerTypes()`` method.
 This allows you to register you custom QML types with the engine on the provided url.

-Let us step back a little bit and think about a potential file IO type which would allow us to read/write small text files form QML.
+Let us step back a little bit and think about a potential file IO type which would allow us to read/write small text files from QML.
 A first iteration could look like this in a mocked QML implementation.

 .. code-block:: qml